LB1304/EWS/README.md

 <br>

-In this repository we illustrate the $R$ code used to implement Early Warning Systems (EWS) based on hidden Markov (HM) and binary regression models.
+In this repository we illustrate the $R$ code used to implement Early Warning Systems based on hidden Markov and binary regression models.